Functional and Chinese Medicine point of view – Part 1

 When the undigested fragments permeate your gut and enter your circulation, where they don’t belong, antibodies rush to the scene, surrounding the offending particle creating an immune response and inflammation ensues.
 Sadly, it doesn’t just create enough antibodies for that one time.
 It anticipates another ‘attack.’
 And when it has all these antibodies with nothing to break down, they crave it, and in turn, so do you.

-This chronic inflammatory reaction is to be distinguished from an acute inflammation like a throat infection or a splinter in your finger.
+This chronic inflammatory reaction is to be distinguished from an acute inflammation like throat infection or a splinter in your finger.
 That is the body’s appropriate response to a true invader, and once the infection is controlled, the inflammation stops.
 These food sensitivities are more like a hidden, smoldering fire created by the immune system as it tries to fend off a daily onslaught of allergy-causing fake-foods that are no longer truly foods that the body was designed to digest and benefit from.

 Healthy Villi in the GUT

-Leaky Gut – gut is permeable
+Leaky Gut – the gut is permeable